Discover what you are naturally good at

 Because they are constantly thinking about how things will go wrong in their own mind, Neurotic individuals are highly self-conscious.
 This makes them overly aware and sensitive about what others think of them.

-How to Determine Personality Traits
+How To Determine Your Personality Traits

-How Do I Change My Personality?
+How Do I Change My Personality Traits?

-However, studies have also shown that maturation may have a slight impact on the Big Five Personality.
+On a different note, studies have also shown that maturation may have a slight impact on the Big Five Personality.

 As maturation happens, individuals tend to become less extraverted, less neurotic, and less open to experience, while agreeableness and conscientiousness increase over time.